vbilopav/VerySimpleRestClient/README.md

 }));
 ```

-Send a POST request with multipart form body serialized from object instance, anonymoues object or dictionary:
+Send a POST request with multipart form body serialized from object instance, anonymous object or dictionary:
 ```csharp
 var result = await SimpleClient.PostAsync("http://...", body: new Form(new
 {